Get tips, resources, and ideas sent to your inbox! ➔

 4. Grow something!
 Hatch some triops or grow some brine shrimp.
 I like having the discussion- are eggs alive?
 (You’d be surprised at the number of high school students that don’t know the difference between eggs that hatch into chickens, and eggs that you eat).
 You can buy triops online, and I’ve also found them at our local science kids museum.
 Your students will love watching them hatch and swim around.

-5. Try this Characteristics of Life Lab.
+6. This is one of my favorite activities of the year!
 In this activity, students will be given a box of objects and have to classify them as living, nonliving, dormant, or dead.
 They will also need to find ways to test if they are living or not.
 For example, if they say a leaf is living, how can they prove it?
 I like doing this lab before I review the characteristics of life, because it allows students to try and come up with the list of characteristics on their own.
-You can check it out in my TpT store here.
+You can check it out on my website or in my TpT store here.

-6. I also have a set of task cards in my TpT store, where students have to identify the 8 characteristics.
+7. I also created a set of task cards, where students have to identify the 8 characteristics of life.
 This is a great follow up to your lesson and good review before a quiz.
-Check it out here.
+You can find it on my website or on TpT.

 Share it: